horville-hootenkline/DnDj/README.md

 # DnDj

-A  multi-featured (and system agnostic) sound mixer for Foundry VTT, that gives the GM detailed control over what is being played and heard.
+**A  multi-featured (and system agnostic) sound mixer for [Foundry VTT](https://foundryvtt.com).**

+DnDj is designed to give the GM detailed control over what is being played and heard.

 **Features at launch include -**